2023 Grantees

 A Quality Improvement Project to Reduce Food Allergy IgE Panel Utilization

 Gerald Lee, MD, FACAAI is leading a 24-month project to close the knowledge gap among primary care providers and caregivers related to proper diagnosis of food allergies.
 The goal of the project is to minimize misdiagnosis of food allergy via IgE panel testing and alleviate the unnecessary burden placed on children and their families due to false positive results.
 Dr. Lee has teamed up with The Children’s Care Network (TCCN), which is an integrated network that engages 120 pediatric practices to produce data-driven, high-quality care.
-He will assess and address knowledge gaps among physicians within the TCCN to reduce inaccurate diagnoses of food allergies, which he hopes will lead to a reduction in unnecessary interventions, improve quality of life, and reduce health care expenditures for the children within the network.
+He is assessing and addressing knowledge gaps among physicians within the TCCN to reduce inaccurate diagnoses of food allergies, which he hopes leads to a reduction in unnecessary interventions, improve quality of life, and reduce health care expenditures for the children within the network.

 Jessica Macdougall, MD, MS